sbelhareth3/Statin-Tool/README.md

-# Your Repo
+# Repo for sample statin recommendation tool project
-Repo for sample statin recommendation tool project
+Visit https://statin-tool.herokuapp.com/ for a demonstration of the application.

-# Statin-Tool
+This is a Django App with a front-end that allows for you to select from a list of pre-selected patients.
+This patient information is queried from launch.smarthealthit.org 's patient database.